The Victim

 Navigating the Complexities of Sibling Dynamics and Parental Authority

-I have been going back and forth for a bit with whether I should write this particular blog, but decided, why not?
-That’s what blogs are for.
-Tonight was another tough night, filled with a mix of emotions and reflections that I feel compelled to share.
-My youngest son is currently on a camping trip with his Boy Scout troop, which is a great experience for him.
-While he was away, we decided to take my 16-year-old son, 13-year-old daughter, and 8-year-old daughter to a couple of harvest festivals with some friends.
-One of these festivals featured a big haunted maze, which was supposed to be fun and exciting.
-However, the underlying tensions among my children made the outing more challenging than enjoyable.
+I've been debating whether to write this blog, but I figured, why not?
+That's what blogs are for, right?
+Tonight was one of those tough nights, full of mixed emotions and thoughts that I just have to share.
+My youngest son is off on a camping trip with his Boy Scout troop, which is awesome for him.
+While he's away, we decided to take my 16-year-old son, 13-year-old daughter, and 8-year-old daughter to a couple of harvest festivals with some friends.
+One of the festivals had this big haunted maze that was supposed to be fun and exciting.
+But the tension between my kids made the outing more challenging than fun.

 ## The Struggles of Sibling Dynamics